• Tue. Feb 3rd, 2026

 FOR FUTURE GENERATIONS

 The church remains a place of worship and a centre for community life in the village of Tochni.
 In recent years, preservation efforts have been crucial.
-Not only for maintaining the church as a place of worship, but also for safeguarding its cultural heritage.
-The local authority, along with several community leaders, has collaborated to maintain the church’s structural integrity.
-They have also tried to retain its aesthetic appeal, and they have overseen several restoration projects focusing on repairing and maintaining the church’s frescoes.
-The ongoing efforts to preserve and restore this cherished landmark ensure that future generations will continue to appreciate its historical and spiritual significance.
+This has been important not only for maintaining the church as a place of worship, but also for safeguarding its cultural heritage.
+The local municipality, along with several community leaders, has collaborated to maintain the church’s structural integrity and its aesthetic appeal.
+They have overseen several restoration projects, as a result, focusing on repairing and maintaining the church’s frescoes.
+Ongoing efforts to preserve and restore this cherished landmark ensure that future generations will continue to appreciate its historical and spiritual significance.

 A STEADFAST REMINDER OF THE ISLAND'S PAST